 2. Use automation to save precious time in your team

 Thinking back to event closures last year, amid the thousands of messages from audiences about refunds and exchanges, there were many more messages pledging support.
-New and existing audiences started to donate, members renewed their memberships, and organisations converted tickets to donations.
+New and existing audiences started to donate, members renewed their memberships, and organizations converted tickets to donations.
 Now that many of us are working in smaller remote teams, keeping up with essential customer service tasks is harder than it was at the start of the pandemic.
 Meanwhile, an increasing number of venues have adopted streaming, reaching new audiences previously beyond their grasp.
 With a scaled operation and smaller teams, the tools already at your disposal can help you capture the opportunity to connect with those first timers whilst you have their attention.

-Making careful use of some simple automation tasks now helps you to ensure that every donor is thanked, tickets converted to donations acknowledged and membership renewals recognised whilst keeping admin time and inbox workload to a minimum.
+Making careful use of some simple automation tasks now helps you to ensure that every donor is thanked, tickets converted to donations acknowledged and membership renewals recognized whilst keeping admin time and inbox workload to a minimum.

 - First-time customer booking for a streaming event?
 Consider how you can use email automation to communicate with these customers in a way that meets their needs, versus those audiences who already understand your offer.
 Thank them for their custom and make them feel welcome.

 - Make sure you’re automatically thanking audiences who donate, every time.
 Make sure your thank-you is warm, thoughtful and explains to the donor what their gift will support and why it is important.
 Already a Spektrix user?
-Get going with automatic emails here.
+Get going with automated emails here.

 - Are your most regular bookers watching your streaming content?
 Many regular pre-Covid attendees have made the switch to watching streaming performances, but not all of them will.
-Consider a short, concise email programme that shares positive feedback of recent first-time streamers and tell the story of how easy it is to get connected and start watching.
+Consider a short, concise email program that shares positive feedback of recent first-time streamers and tell the story of how easy it is to get connected and start watching.